weaverbel/intro-computational-thinking/content/3-lesson.md

 #### Linear code

-There are many different ways to do this task.
-This is one way, where all the commands are run in a linear sequence, e.g.,
+While there are many different ways to do this task, this is one way, where all the commands are run in a linear sequence, e.g.,

 {% include figure.html img="count-words.png" alt="counting words in a text" caption="Counting words in a text" width="60%" %}

-Job done.

-Each part of the sequence would need to be individually coded.
-The good thing is that programmers can adapt code that others have already used to do similar tasks, such as identifying letter, number or word frequency.
-This is where the computational thinking skill of *pattern matching* comes in - identifying similar code that can be used or adapted to the specific problem you have.
+Each part of the sequence would need to be individually programmed.
+Fortunately, programmers can adapt code that others have already used to do similar tasks, such as identifying letter, number or word frequency.
+This is where the computational thinking skill of *pattern recognition* comes in - identifying similar code that can be used for or adapted to the specific problem you have.

 --------